riverty logo

 payment-selection.png

-Differences between the Hosted Checkout vs. direct API integration
+Differences between the payment page vs. direct API integration

-The hosted checkout is aimed to make the integration more easily and generic, so that less payment and country specific changes are needed.
+The redirect flow is aimed to make the integration more easily and generic, so that less payment and country specific changes are needed.

-The variations primarily involve fewer required fields, redirection of customers to the Hosted Checkout, and subsequent steps for obtaining the order status.
+The variations primarily involve fewer required fields, redirection of customers to the payment page, and subsequent steps for obtaining the order status.

-Certain customer details, such as date of birth, are not required in the authorization call to the Hosted Checkout endpoint.
+Certain customer details, such as date of birth, are then not required in the authorization call.
 This provides the merchant with two options:

-1. The consumer can enter any needed details into the Hosted Checkout directly
+1. The consumer can enter any needed details into the payment page directly

 2. If the merchant has previously collected some of the required consumer information, it can be provided by the merchant during the authorization call to avoid consumers have to re-enter data.
-This option is dynamic, meaning the merchant can provide the information they have and any missing information will be requested during Hosted Checkout.
+This option is dynamic, meaning the merchant can provide the information they have and any missing information will be requested in the payment page.
 (This only applies to the fields listed below)

-There is also no need to ask for any payment method specific data, this information will be collected in the payment screen of the Hosted Checkout.
+There is also no need to ask for any payment method specific data, this information will be collected in the payment page.

 Difference in Required Fields

-Personal information that is not required for the authorization call when using the Hosted Checkout:
+Personal information that is not required for the authorization call when using the payment pages:

 Field Description